Welcome School & College Counselors

 - Information exchange: Reopening Roger launched over the summer to provide a repository of information, updates, and resources for all members of the RWU community, as well as family members at home and those planning to visit our Bristol or Providence campuses.

-- On-campus visit opportunities: Adhering to strict safety measures, we’ve successfully reopened our campus to prospective RWU students and their families by limiting sessions to 15 participants (with one tour guide per family), ensuring adequate space for social distancing, provision of face coverings for employees and visitors, and adjustment of tour routes to utilize outdoor space as much as possible.
+- On-campus visit opportunities (resuming on January 5, 2021): Adhering to strict safety measures, we’ve successfully reopened our campus to prospective RWU students and their families by limiting participants (with one tour guide per family), ensuring adequate space for social distancing, provision of face coverings for employees and visitors, and adjustment of tour routes to utilize outdoor space as much as possible.
 Availability and registration information can be found here.

 - New virtual options: We’ve expanded our offering of online resources to include not only recorded presentations and tours, but also live-streamed information sessions, real-time student-guided virtual tours, special presentations, and online chat.
 We continue to grow the reach and coverage of our virtual programming, for which students can search and register here.

 - Expanded Speakers Bureau: We have updated all of our presentations to discuss pandemic impacts on the college process, including Navigating the College Search, Writing a Great College Essay, Emerging Careers, and more.
 We’ll be happy to set up a virtual meeting in place of – or in addition to – a virtual high school visit.

 - Roger Williams University is a private, liberal arts university located in beautiful Bristol, Rhode Island; a convenient distance from Providence, Newport, and Boston.
 Named after the founder of Rhode Island and 17th century revolutionary, we are a university devoted to making society a better, more socially just place.